jdieramon/hIndex/README.md

 # hIndex
-Get a graphical representation of the h Index over the years for a given author
+Get a graphical representation of the h Index over the years for a given author.

 This R-package is motivated by the reading of [How does a scientist's h-index change over time?] (https://jeffollerton.wordpress.com/2015/05/10/how-does-a-scientists-h-index-change-over-time/), by the Professor of Biodiversity in the Department of Environmental and Geographical Sciences at the University of Northampton, **Jeff Ollertons**.
 It is a great post and I highly recommend it.